reimagined/resolve/docs/sagas.md

 ## Sagas Overview

 You can define a saga as a set of event handler functions.
-Each such function runs in response to a specific event and can do the following:
+Each function runs in response to a specific event and can do the following:

 - Send a command to an aggregate
-- Schedule a command on the specified moment in time
+- Schedule a command at the specified moment in time
 - Store intermediate data in a persistent storage
 - Trigger a side effect

-This allows you to organize branching chains of events and side effects to describe processes of any complexity.
-For example, the code below demonstrates a saga that organizes a web site's user registration process:
+This allows you to organize branched chains of events and side effects to describe processes of any complexity.
+For example, the code below demonstrates a saga that structures a web site's user registration process:

 <!-- prettier-ignore-start -->